StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/opentelemetry-nodejs.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # OpenTelemetry - NodeJS

 ## Overview

-StackState provides an out-of-the-box OpenTelemetry solution for serverless AWS Lambda applications built with NodeJS.
+Rancher Observability provides an out-of-the-box OpenTelemetry solution for serverless AWS Lambda applications built with NodeJS.
 A modified OpenTelemetry Lambda Layer, based on the officially released [AWS Distro for OpenTelemetry Lambda \(aws-otel.github.io\)](https://aws-otel.github.io/docs/getting-started/lambda), gives a plug-and-play user experience.

 OpenTelemetry has the following benefits:

 - Lambda functions can include the OpenTelemetry Lambda Layer solution to collect trace data without the need to change any code.
-- The specific AWS Service that a Lambda communicates with is shown in StackState.
+- The specific AWS Service that a Lambda communicates with is shown in Rancher Observability.

-The StackState OpenTelemetry Lambda Layer can be used with AWS Lambda scripts running NodeJS 14.x (or later) and will transform the Topology in StackState as follows:
+The Rancher Observability OpenTelemetry Lambda Layer can be used with AWS Lambda scripts running NodeJS 14.x (or later) and will transform the Topology in Rancher Observability as follows:

 {% tabs %}